Deaf Arts & Music Practitioner-Producer, Sign Language Teacher-Facilitator and Founder

 She taught sign language to public as a voluntary sign language instructor at the Singapore Association for the Deaf from 2002 to 2010.
-Now, she is the founder and director of ExtraOrdinary Horizons.
+Now, she is the founder of ExtraOrdinary Horizons.

 She is also a seasoned performing artiste who plays mallet percussion since her age of 10.
 Lily has received formal training in music.
 She has obtained a Grade 8 in Percussion with Merit (2007), a Grade 6 in Percussion with Merit (2007), a Grade 5 in Music Theory with Distinction (2001) and a Grade 5 in Piano (1999).

 Lily was the member of Canossian School Percussion Band from 1989 to 1995, and Concert Band of St. Anthony's Canossian Secondary School from 1994 to 1997.
 She also performed in Ngee Ann Polytechnic's Concert Band in 1998.
 She assisted in teaching percussion music at Canossian School from 2004 to 2015.

 In 2004, she took part in the Singapore Idol Season 1 competition.
 She became the first deaf participant who got through two rounds and won much admiration from public.
 As a result, she appeared in different medias, such as Channel 5 – The Unsung Heroes (2004), Channel U – The Youth Decode (2005), Her World, Lime and other newspapers.
 Also, she won a marimba as her first award under the Talent Development Programme by the Very Special Arts (Singapore) in 2007.
 This marimba was sponsored by the Asia Pacific Breweries Singapore (Tiger Beer).
 With this musical instrument, she can explore and expand her skills and techniques in percussion.
 Also, she hopes to share her musical passion with deaf youths and in this way, they will be inspired to live their lives meaningfully.

 Deaf music (formerly song-signing) is part of Deaf Culture and it is a beautiful blend of sign language and music, together with Deaf elements.
 It is another forte of hers!
 She had learnt this art when she became the member of Ngee Ann Polytechnic - HI!
 Club in 1998.
 She was elected to be the 3rd President of NP HI!
 Club.